imi909/project_calculator/README.md

 # Project Calculator

-Final assignment for private class basic programming.
+Program basic Calculator for final assignment after the learning and basic programming HTML, JavaScript, and CSS.